ceos-org/stac-collection-and-granule-discovery-best-practices/collection-metadata.md

 ## 7.3 Assets and roles

-- what names (roles, media types) should be used for ...

 > **CEOS-STAC-REQ-7310 - Item assets [Recommendation]**<a name="BP-7310"></a>
 >
 > In the case where all granules of a collection contain the same asset types, these assets should be provided in the collection encoding as `Item asset` as defined in the "STAC Item Assets Definition Extension Specification" [[AD25]](./introduction.md#AD25).